 FOOD HAS THE POWER TO CHANGE OUR COMMUNITY

 Welcome to the website of Nourish Yamhill Valley.
 We're glad you're here!
 Nourish Yamhill Valley is a community collaborative effort seeking to create a holistic, equitable, and resilient food system in Yamhill County that improves food security and addresses healthy food habits for all households.
 We believe this will lead to a stronger local economy and community.
 We believe that food has the power to change our community.
-Nestled between the rolling Coast Range … click to continue reading...
+Nestled between the rolling Coast Range and … click to continue reading...

 After the successful community meetings held around the county, conducting a consumer survey, collecting other data and the wonderful county-wide meeting, Tend the Seeds of Change, a Coordinating Team of interested parties is coming together to sift through it all.
 This group’s immediate purpose is to establish some short and long term goals for the Collaborative given all […]